Digital products

 Keep proof for support later

-If the buyer says the link failed or expired, the merchant still has the receipt and flow history to work from.
+If the buyer says the course, file, or link failed, the merchant still has the receipt and flow history to work from.

 How the flow should feel